Code-Screen/candidates/docs/pushingChanges.md

 <br>

 **Note** you can also build and test your solution locally.
-Your repo's `README` and `.github/workflows/*.yml` file will contain the commands that you need to <br> execute to run your solution locally.
+Your repo's `README` and `.github/workflows/*.yml` file will contain the commands that you need to execute to run your solution locally.

 Once you have pushed your first commit to `master`, you will be able to <a href="#submittingSolution.md">submit your solution</a>.